 Garcia Family Law provides you with superior legal representation

 We recognize the financial, emotional and legal complexity of the divorce process.
 Technically, divorce is defined as “the legal dissolution of a marriage by a court or other competent body.”
 That said, anyone who has been through a divorce knows that the division of finances, assets and property represent only a small percentage of the divorce process.
 Divorce is more than a legal process.
 It is a major life transition with many complexities.
 People are not always functioning at their most rational level.
-The Office of Patricia Billings recognizes the intensely emotional nature of divorce and utilizes experts from various fields to maximize your likelihood of achieving your desired outcome. (e.g., psychologists, social workers, CPAs, forensic accountants, financial advisors).
+Billings Law recognizes the intensely emotional nature of divorce and utilizes experts from various fields to maximize your likelihood of achieving your desired outcome. (e.g., psychologists, social workers, CPAs, forensic accountants, financial advisors).

 In addition to handling child custody issues the Law Office of Patricia Billings handles the following issues related to marriage and divorce: